Connect

 Deciding Between Ontario and Alberta

 Weighing all these factors is essential to deciding between Ontario and Alberta.
 Even after that, though, visiting each locale is always a good idea if possible.
 Every region has its own personality, atmosphere, and offerings, and it's hard to feel the difference from a distance.
-Once you've decided on Alberta, you'll just have to choose between Calgary and Edmonton!
+Once you've decided on Alberta, you could be faced with a difficult choice between Calgary and Edmonton, Airdrie and Red Deer, or any number of the other great communities throughout the province.

 Planning a weekend getaway in Ontario and Alberta gives you a feel for which area will work best for you.
 Then, use this guide to get all the rest of the details and forge ahead with your plans on where to move.